Time to Move

 See The Moving Experience

 - Ur-example from the movies: Meet Me in St. Louis, one of the biggest films of 1943.
 Features the 1904 worlds fair, Judy Garland singing "The Trolley Song" and "Have Yourself a Merry Little Christmas," and, yes, the businessman father decides to stay in St. Louis for the sake of his family instead of taking a promotion to Chicago or New York.

-- Home Improvement, with Tim Taylor's plan to sell the Taylors' Detroit house and move to their summer home and the family doesn't like the idea
+- Home Improvement, with Tim Taylor's plan to sell the Taylors' Detroit house and move to their summer home.
+The family doesn't like the idea.

 - The Brady Bunch "To Move or Not To Move," in which the Brady kids engage in a Scooby-Doo Hoax to frighten potential buyers.